tiger1993118/ProjectEuler/README.md

 This Git repository created by me(Tiger) is my solutions to the problems posted on ProjectEuler(https://projecteuler.net/) so far

-all of the solutions are written in Java at the moment I also give simple explanations for my solutions before the header of every classes
+All of the solutions are written in Java at the moment, I also give simple explanations for my solutions before the header of every classes

 I am @ Problem 16 at the moment